 Ugbo, the former Chelsea youth player enjoyed a strong loan spell in the second half of last season, scoring five times for Troyes in Ligue 1, and can provide physicality up top as a substitute.
 Hoilett is a creative option capable of playing on either flank or through the middle as an attacking midfielder.

-With Herdman committed to four forwards, Canada will rely on a two-man midfield, and there's no question about who it will be.
+With Herdman committed to four forwards, Canada will rely on a two-man midfield, though just one name is a certainty.

-Stephen Eustaquio is just as valuable to Canada as Davies or David, has staked a claim as CONCACAF's best central midfielder, and will get Champions League experience ahead of the World Cup with Porto.
+Stephen Eustaquio is just as valuable to Canada as Davies or David, has staked a claim as CONCACAF's best central midfielder, and got valuable Champions League experience ahead of the World Cup with Porto — who he helped advance to the knockout stages.

-Behind the locked-in starters in midfield, there are two prominent members of the squad who will play roles.
+With Hutchinson's availability in question, there are two prominent members of the squad who will play roles.

 Then there's Jonathan Osorio, a reliable veteran for TFC and the national team.
 Osorio is certainly a more attack-minded midfielder than Eustaquio, Hutchinson, or Kaye, and drives the ball forward from midfield with far more regularity.